Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Keras/README.md

 ```python
     inputs = Input(shape=(784,), name="input_input")
 ```
 Note that i used the same name here as the name assigned to the input of my `Sequential` example.
+So that the signature of my `Model` [example](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/Model) and my `Sequential` [example](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/Sequential) are identical.

 With the default tensor names, this is what the signature of our `SavedModel` looks like:
 ![SavedModelCLI output picture](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/SavedModelCLI.png)

 ## Inference as a Service
 **TODO**